BekMart/21-practice/README.md

 The website contains the following features:

+### Background

+- The background image is always in the center of the screen.
+It is a textured image of a BlackJack table with the suits displayed in the center in a lighter shade of green, giving the user the feeling of being at a Blackjack table.

-### Start the game
+### Title

-- When the page loads, the cards are created into a deck and shuffled, before being dealt out to start the game.
-There is a sound associated with the cards being dealt out.
-- The opponent is dealt two cards but only one of them is visible to the user as the first card just shows the reverse side.
-- The opponent's score remains unknown, displaying just a question mark until the user ends the round.
+- The title of the page introduces the user to the game and is always at the top, in the center.
+It has a strong contrast to the background, making it bold and striking.
+![The title is gold with a red outline on a green poker table background so it is very striking.
+The font is large and bold in Rye which is a circus style font.][title]

+### Game area

+- The game area hosts everything needed to play the game.
+This includes the scores, both contestant's cards, and the buttons that the user needs to play.
+![This image shows the entire game area, which consists of the opponent section on the top and the player section mirrored at the bottom, separated by the game control buttons.][game-area]

+### Opponent section

+- At the top of the game area is the opponent's current score and winning tally, which is at the top of their section.
+- The cards are dealt to the opponent underneath where their scores are displayed.
 ![The opponent score area is at the top of this section set darker, to enhance the gold font which displays a question mark for opponent score and games won tally.
 Underneath this are the opponent's cards.
 The first of which is hidden, just showing the back of the card, whilst the second is revealed.][opponents-side]

+### Game control buttons

+- The game control buttons change throughout the game depending on which ones are currently active but are always in the center of the game area, separating the two contestant's sections.
+![The gold with green font hit and stay buttons are horizontally aligned with a gap between them.][hit-stay]
+![The game controls section now only hosts a deal button in the center as this is the only available button to press at this point in the game.][deal]

+### Player section

-- The player is dealt two cards which are both displayed on their side of the table.
+- The player section is a mirrored image of the opponent's section and is symmetrical to give the website a professional feel.
-- The total value of these cards is displayed in brackets where it says player score, to asisst them in making their decision on how to play the rest of the round.
 ![This is a mirror image of the opponent's side in terms of structure.
 However, both cards are visible, and the current player score is displayed in the score section to assist the user with their decision to either hit or stay.][player-side]
-- Once the cards are all dealt, the player can click either hit or stay which are in the center of the game area.
-![The gold with green font hit and stay buttons are horizontally aligned with a gap between them.][hit-stay]
-- When the user hovers over the buttons, the colours become inverted and once clicked the button depresses.

-### Hit

-- The user can click the hit button whilst their total score is 21 or below.
-- This will extract another card from the deck and display it with the other cards in their hand.
-- There is a sound effect for dealing a single card to the player.
-- The value of the additional card is added to their current score and displayed on screen.

-### Special ace card

-- There is a function that allows the ace to reduce from the value of 11 to 1 if the player has one in their hand and their score exceeds 21.

-### Stay

-- The user clicks stay if they are happy with their score and want to end the round.
-- The opponent will pick up additional cards until their score is 17 or above.
-These additional cards will be sourced from the shuffled pack and placed alongside the other cards in their hand which will now all be revealed along with their score total.
-- At this point the stay and hit buttons are deactivated and will disappear from the screen, whilst the deal button is reactivated and appears in the center of the screen.
-![The game controls section now only hosts a deal button as this is the only available button to press at this point in the game.][deal]
-- The result will then be announced.

-### Results

-- Depending on each player's score, the results will appear in the middle of the screen as animated text with an associated sound effect to reveal who has won.
-- The tally of games won will then be increased depending on who the winner of the round is.
-- If the user draws a card that makes their score exceed 21 then the round will automatically end, and the result will display bust.
-The opponent will win this round regardless of their total score.
-![The opponent's cards are all now revealed as is their associated score.
-Their games won has been increased also as they have won this round.
-Bust is being displayed in red bold font in the middle of the screen to declare the result.][bust]

-### Deal

-- The user can then press the deal button which will shuffle a new deck and deal a new set of cards, whilst keeping a tally of who has won the previous rounds.
-- Once the deal button has been clicked, it will become hidden and the hit and stay buttons will reappear as they are now available to use again.

-### Reset game
+### Settings buttons

-- There is a button at the bottom of the page to reset the entire game if the user wants to clear the previous game scores and restart.
+- The settings buttons at the bottom of the page align vertically on smaller devices and horizontally on larger screens.
 ![At the bottom of the page, underneath the game area are two buttons which are labelled Game Rules and Restart game.][setting-buttons]

 ### Game rules